Getting ready for Running Remote 2024: Sessions We’re Most Excited About

 In general, if done carefully and by protecting the local habitants, bringing remote workers to the countries or cities that face challenges and low population, or just a decrease in popularity, definitely has a lot of benefits to it.

-With that said, we are glad to see a few topics close to this on this year’s RR, and here are the speeches we’ll look into:
+With that said, we are glad to see a few topics close to this on this year’s RR, and here are the discussions we’ll definetly look into:

 Impact of building the most successful remote work relocation program in the world